Graduate Catalog

 Credits: 2 semester hours.

-EDAD 508 Engaging the Community for Effective Schools
+EDAD 512 Engaging Families & Community for Inclusive Schools

-Content: Research shows students perform better in schools having strong community support.
-This course defines community engagement, identifies the critical stakeholders, and develops inclusive involvement and collaboration strategies.
-District demographic data, needs assessments, and socioeconomic factors are used for developing community engagement plans while taking into account categories of diversity (cultural, ethnic, racial, economic).
-Includes discussions of successful community engagement models.
+Content: Research shows students perform better when school leaders have strong family and community relationships.
+This course defines family and community engagement for inclusive schools, identifies the critical stakeholders, and develops inclusive engagement and collaborative strategies.
+District demographic data and needs assessments are used for developing family and community engagement plans while taking into account categories of diversity (cultural, ethnic, racial, economic, ability).
+The course includes discussions of successful family and community engagement models.

 Prerequisites: None.